bmanders716/bmanders716.github.io/cookbook.md

 Coat the pieces of chicken carefully with it, giving them each two coats if they require it.

-When the sauce is firm, place them in a circle on an _entrÈe_ dish.
+When the sauce is firm, place them in a circle on an _entrÈ•ü dish.

 Put some lettuce, nicely mixed with salad dressing, in the centre, and garnish prettily with the endive.